 In the meantime, continue to cook the broccoli in the olive oil, pushing down with the back of a spoon to break up the florets.
 Add a few tablespoons of the starchy pasta water to stop the sauce becoming to dry and to help to thicken it.
 Once the pasta is al dente, drain it and add it to the broccoli mixture along with the grated pecorino cheese.
 Toss everything together until it is well mixed and serve with an extra dusting of pecorino.

-Learn how to make more authentic Italian family recipes and pick up tips from a real Roman chef at our Local Aromas cooking classes or take a look at more of our Italian recipe collection on our foodie blog.
+Learn how to make more authentic Italian family recipes and pick up tips from a local chef in Rome at our Local Aromas cooking classes or take a look at more of our Italian recipe collection on our foodie blog.